gsferreira/gsferreira.github.com/src/terms.md

 ## 9. Indemnification

-You agree to indemnify, defend, and hold harmless Guilherme Ferreira from and against any claims, liabilities, damages, losses, and expenses, including reasonable attorney's fees and costs, arising out of or in any way connected with your access to or use of the Website or your violation of these Terms.
+You agree to indemnify, defend, and hold harmless Black Lab Studios, Lda from and against any claims, liabilities, damages, losses, and expenses, including reasonable attorney's fees and costs, arising out of or in any way connected with your access to or use of the Website or your violation of these Terms.

 ## 10. Governing Law